Setting up SheepShaver for Windows

 Disable CD-ROM Driver: disables CD access.

-Try to automatically detect new removable media (enable polling): when checked, SheepShaver periodically checks for a newly inserted CD.
+Try to automatically detect new removable media (enable polling): when checked, SheepShaver periodically checks for a newly inserted real CD.

 Enable “My Computer” icon on your Mac desktop (external file system): when checked, SheepShaver gives access to host drives.